Alba Caño: Boston Legacy

-On 31 July 2025, National Women's Soccer League (NWSL) expansion team Boston Legacy announced that the club had signed Caño through the 2027 season, with a team option for an additional year.
-She would stay at Barcelona on loan until Boston began play in 2026.
+On 31 July 2025, National Women's Soccer League (NWSL) expansion team Boston Legacy announced the signing of Caño on a two-and-a-half-year contract with the team option for an additional year.
+She remained at Barcelona on loan until Boston began play in 2026, making just one appearance in their Copa de la Reina win against Alavés on 21 December 2025.

+Once Boston's inaugural season commenced, Caño scored her first NWSL goal on 29 April 2026, netting the opener in a 2–2 draw with the North Carolina Courage.